Facial Steaming at Home: Benefits, Mistakes, and How to Do It Right

 When to Steam:

-Steam after cleansing, before anything fancy (like a mask or active serum).
+Steam after cleansing, before anything fancy (like a mask or active serum), not after.
 It opens your pores, softens dead skin, and makes everything work better.

 Best timing: